fiveorbs/wire/docs/call-attribute.md

 ## Multiple method calls

 As mentioned before, you can annotate a class with multiple `Call` attributes.
-The methods are called in the same order as the attributes are defined.
+The methods are invoked in the same order in which the attributes are defined.

 ```php
 --8<-- "call-attribute-multiple.php:7"